 Humidifier vs dehumidifier: Frequently Asked Questions

-The difference between dehumidifier vs humidifier is like the difference between day and night.
+The difference between a dehumidifier and a humidifier is like the difference between day and night.
 However, it is not so obvious to everyone.

-Therefore, we decided to cover every question possible for dehumidifier and humidifier.
+Therefore, we decided to cover every question possible about the differences between dehumidifiers and humidifiers.

-This depends on many things but chief among them is the season and the status of your indoor air.
-For example, if the humidity in your home runs lower than 30 percent, you definitely need a humidifier.
+This depends on many things, but chief among them is the season and the status of your indoor air.
+For example, if the humidity in your home is lower than 30 percent, you need a humidifier.
 This can be a warm mist or cool mist humidifier to increase humidity to 40 to 50%.

 If your indoor humidity level is more than 60%, you need a dehumidifier to suck the moisture out of the air.
 Therefore, you can see that if you live in a place that experiences extreme summers and winters, you will need to buy both the humidifier and dehumidifier.

-If there has been a leak or flooding in any part of your home, you need a dehumidifier.
-A basement dehumidifier can come in handily when your basement has been flooded.
+If there has been a leak or flooding in any part of your home, you need a big dehumidifier for mold.

 Can a dehumidifier be used as a humidifier?

-Therefore, the humidifier or dehumidifier debate is similar to a debate about the north pole vs south pole.
+Therefore, the humidifier or dehumidifier debate is similar to a debate about the North Pole vs. the South Pole.
 Therefore, you can never use one in place of the other.

-Should you use a humidifier or dehumidifier in winter?
+Should you use a humidifier or dehumidifier in the winter?